All Children - All Families: Post-Permanency Support to Sustain Families

 - Educational Seminars

-Agencies that offer seminars for adoptive and foster families should ensure that seminars address the additional layers of diversity and the developmental path of LGBT-headed families.
+Agencies that offer seminars for adoptive and foster families should ensure that seminars address the additional layers of diversity and the developmental path of LGBTQ-headed families.

 - Support Groups

-Agencies that offer support groups for adoptive and foster families should ensure that they address the additional layers of diversity and the development path of LGBT-headed families.
-If agencies do not themselves sponsor such groups, social workers will be familiar with external support resources available for LGBT-headed adoptive and foster families.
+Agencies that offer support groups for adoptive and foster families should ensure that they address the additional layers of diversity and the development path of LGBTQ-headed families.
+If agencies do not themselves sponsor such groups, social workers will be familiar with external support resources available for LGBTQ-headed adoptive and foster families.

 - Family Counseling and Mental Health Services